Three-Body Hamiltonian with Regularized Zero-Range Interactions in Dimension Three

 so that we cannot apply directly Lemma \ref{lemmavecchio} to $\Re S_{\mathrm{off},\ell}$.
 However, due to the parity properties of the Legendre polynomials, we can apply the lemma for $\ell$ even and $\ell$ odd separately.
 We start with the analysis of the case $\ell$ odd.
 We have that

 where the latter inequality is a consequence of Lemma \ref{lemmavecchio}.

 \n On the other hand, for $\ell$ even we have

-Hence, using again Lemma \ref{lemmavecchio} we infer:
+Hence, using again Lemma \ref{lemmavecchio}, we infer

-To get the lower bound in the second to last line we restricted the integral where the second Legendre Polynomial is positive, so that we can infer the bound \eqref{pari} by using the monotonicity properties of the integrand.
+To get the lower bound in the second to last line, we restricted the integral where the second Legendre polynomial is positive, so that we can infer the bound \eqref{pari} by using the monotonicity properties of the integrand.
 The remaining steps are elementary inequalities.

-\n Therefore by \eqref{mercy}, together with the lower bounds \eqref{pluto}, \eqref{pluto1}, and \eqref{pari} we have
+\n Therefore, by \eqref{mercy}, together with the lower bounds \eqref{pluto}, \eqref{pluto1}, and \eqref{pari} we have

 \n These give the lower bound \eqref{mjrtom} for $\ell\geq 1$.
-We remark that the lower bound for $\ell \geq 1$ holds true whenever $\gamma \geq 0$, hence, for these values of $\ell$ the regularizing three body interaction does not play any role.
+We remark that the lower bound for $\ell \geq 1$ holds true whenever $\gamma \geq 0$, hence, for these values of $\ell$ the regularizing three-body interaction does not play any role.

-\n To obtain the bound for $\ell = 0$ we reason like in the proof of Lemma \ref{lemma:theta}.
+\n To obtain the bound for $\ell = 0$, we reason like in the proof of Lemma \ref{lemma:theta}.
 We prove that for any fixed $\gamma > \gamma_c^*$ there exists $s >0 $ small enough, such that

-If this is the case, by \eqref{mercy} we obtain the needed bound by noticing that
+If this is the case, by \eqref{mercy}, we obtain the needed bound by noticing that